 Disclaimer: The information in this document is provided in connection with Atmel products.
 No license, express or implied, by estoppel or otherwise, to any intellectual property right is granted by this document or in connection with the sale of Atmel products.
 EXCEPT AS SET FORTH IN ATMEL'S TERMS AND CONDITIONS OF SALE LOCATED ON ATMEL'S WEB SITE, ATMEL ASSUMES NO LIABILITY WHATSOEVER AND DISCLAIMS ANY EXPRESS, IMPLIED OR STATUTORY WARRANTY RELATING TO ITS PRODUCTS INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTY OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT.
 IN NO EVENT SHALL ATMEL BE LIABLE FOR ANY DIRECT, INDIRECT, CONSEQUENTIAL, PUNITIVE, SPECIAL OR INCIDENTAL DAMAGES (INCLUDING, WITHOUT LIMITATION, DAMAGES FOR LOSS OF PROFITS, BUSINESS INTERRUPTION, OR LOSS OF INFORMATION) ARISING OUT OF THE USE OR INABILITY TO USE THIS DOCUMENT, EVEN IF ATMEL HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
 Atmel makes no representations or warranties with respect to the accuracy or completeness of the contents of this document and reserves the right to make changes to specifications and product descriptions at any time without notice.
 Atmel does not make any commitment to update the information contained herein.
-Unless specifically provided otherwise, Atmel products are not suitable for, and shall not be used in, automotive applications.
 Atmel's products are not intended, authorized, or warranted for use as components in applications intended to support or sustain life.

-© Atmel Corporation 2005.
+© Atmel Corporation 2006.
 All rights reserved.
-Atmel[®], logo and combinations thereof, Everywhere You Are[®] and others, are registered trademarks or trademarks of Atmel Corporation or its subsidiaries.
-Other terms and product names may be trademarks of others.
+Atmel[®], AVRTM, AdvXTM logo and combinations thereof, are registered trademarks, and Everywhere You AreSM are the trademarks of Atmel Corporation or its subsidiaries.
+WorkStream[®] is the registered trademark of Consilium, Inc. Other terms and product names may be trademarks of others.